 We are pleased to announce that registration for the fifth annual Toronto Political Behaviour Workshop is now open.
 The workshop will take place November 10 and 11, 2017 at the School of Public Policy and Governance, University of Toronto.
 Please register to attend the workshop using the form on this page.

 You can see this year's workshop papers below.
-We will spend about an hour on each paper.
+We will spend 45 minutes on each paper.
 We will also host a poster session.

 There are no registration fees, lunch will be provided both days and a dinner for participants on Friday night.
 Unfortunately we cannot provide travel assistance.

 The TPBW is co-hosted by the School of Public Policy and Governance, University Toronto; the Canadian Opinion Research Archive at Queen's University; and the Department of Politics, Ryerson University.
 Please forward any questions to Daniel Rubenson & Peter Loewen.

 Friday, November 10

 9.10am-9.55am Ali Valenzuela, Princeton University, "Pivotal Identity: How Competitive Elections Politicize Latino Ethnicity"